Dark academia is more popular than ever before — a blend of literary fiction and genre fiction, gothic and grounded.

 What sets The Ninth House apart from The Secret History — and, indeed, many other dark academia books — is its ties to reality.
-Bardugo went to Yale; she dabbled with the very real, very strange secret societies of that college.
+Bardugo went to Yale; she dabbled with that college’s very real, strange secret societies.
 She knew this world.

 The secret societies of Yale are known as houses, and there are eight.
-In this dark academia novel, Bardugo invents a ninth house, one that polices the other eight and the very real dark magic they toy with.
+In this dark academic novel, Bardugo invents a ninth house that polices the other eight and the very real dark magic they toy with.

 Our protagonist, Alex, is able to see ghosts.
 This is what got her into Yale in the first place.
 Other members of the ninth house can do the same, but only when properly prepared.
 Alex sees them all the time, and it tortures her.

 Her curse has thrown her into some difficult responsibilities.
-She must contend with those, as well as the activities of Yale’s houses.
+She must contend with those and the activities of Yale’s houses.
 The ghosts and the magic here are real, they are mysterious, and they are dangerous.

 If you’re looking for more books like The Secret History, If We Were Villains is certainly going to scratch that itch more than any of the other dark academia books on this list.

 When Oliver Marks is released from a decade of prison (for a murder he may not have even committed), he is immediately greeted by the detective who got him convicted.